The Car Connection Toyota Venza Overview

-Toyota Venza History
+Toyota Venza history

-The Venza was new for the 2009 model year, a combination of hardware gleaned from the Toyota Camry sedan and Highlander crossover, with its own rear end design.
-Then and now, the Venza has offered either a 182-horsepower, 2.7-liter four-cylinder engine or a 268-hp, 3.5-liter V-6, both with a choice of front or all-wheel drive, either engine hooked up to a six-speed automatic.
+The Venza was new for the 2009 model year, a combination of hardware gleaned from the Toyota Camry sedan and Highlander crossover.
+The Venza has offered either a 182-hp, 2.7-liter inline-4 or a 268-hp, 3.5-liter V-6, both with a choice of front- or all-wheel drive and hooked up to a 6-speed automatic.
 Overall, the base four feels just fine, except under the steepest grades or hauling a full load.
 The V-6 is stronger and smoother but isn't as miserly at the pump.
-Four-cylinder Venzas get as high as an EPA 21 mpg city, 29 highway.
+Four-cylinder Venzas were rated as high as 25 mpg combined by the EPA.